 We also maintain youth leadership Stand Tall teams in high schools and middle schools in Dayton, Silver Springs, Fernley and Yerington.
 Our youth teams lead their peers in many different wellness strategies and help guide the coalition in planning for youth services.
 Learn more about our activities through our Community Prevention Plan

 Governing and leading our Coalition is our Board of Directors which acts as the “glue” to help hold our coalition together and maintain our vision and mission.
-Current board members include board President Sarah Adler (National Alliance for Mental Illness Western Nevada board president; Governor’s Council on Food Security; previous Director of USDA Rural Development in Nevada; etc.); Chad Pace, former Deputy District Attorney in Lyon County; Michele Watkins, (licensed social worker, Safe Schools Professionals coordinator, and former director of Central Lyon Youth Connections with its school-based programs Project Success, Take a Seat and Volunteer Connections); Reverend Michael Slater, resident of Silver Springs and director of outreach centers providing job interview clothing, infant clothing, hot breakfasts, etc. in Silver Springs and Dayton); and Shaun Griffin (award-winning writer, director of the nonprofit Community Chest, and resident of Storey County); Therese Litterer, RN with state Community Health Nursing based in the Yerington clinic; Peggy Edwards, former coordinator for school-based Resource Coordinators in Lyon School District and trainer for Signs of Suidice (SOS); Anji Winebarger, Central Lyon County Fire Protection District.
+Current board members include board President Sarah Adler (National Alliance for Mental Illness Western Nevada board president; Governor’s Council on Food Security; previous Director of USDA Rural Development in Nevada; etc.); Chad Pace, former Deputy District Attorney in Lyon County; Michele Watkins, (licensed social worker, Safe Schools Professionals coordinator, and former director of Central Lyon Youth Connections with its school-based programs Project Success, Take a Seat and Volunteer Connections); Shaun Griffin (award-winning writer, co-founder of the nonprofit Community Chest, and resident of Storey County); Therese Litterer, RN with state Community Health Nursing based in the Yerington clinic; Peggy Edwards, former coordinator for school-based Resource Coordinators in Lyon School District and trainer for Signs of Suidice (SOS); Anji Winebarger, Central Lyon County Fire Protection District.